 make an order under section 94 if he or she is satisfied that the student may be excluded in terms of section 91.

-93. School Discipline Advisory Panels
+93. School Discipline Advisory Panel, appointment of etc.

 (1) The Minister is to appoint a School Discipline Advisory Panel (a Panel), consisting of not less than 3 persons, whenever it is necessary for the purposes of section 92(3)(a) or 96(4)(a).